mtmr0x/bud/README.md

 Roadmap to 0.3.0

- - [ ] Make `reactive-fragment` a macro and improve its ergonomics (and maybe name)
+ - [x] Make `reactive-fragment` doesn't return a container div and improve its ergonomics
- - [ ] Evaluate when attribute is a signal and decide if it should be reactive or throw an error
+ - [x] Evaluate when attribute is a signal and decide if it should be reactive or throw an error
  - [ ] Accept sequences at `:class` attribute